EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: Results Discussion

 \subsection{RQ3: How does performance vary across individual demographic groups?}

-As shown in Fig.~\ref{fig:f1_diff} and App.
-Tab. \ref{tab:group_scores_raw}, FairGRPO demonstrates improved performance for both underrepresented and non-underrepresented groups.
-For example, in CheXpert, FairGRPO’s F1 score is 24.4\% higher for females and 34.4\% higher for males compared to GRPO.
-Moreover, in PAD-UFES-20, FairGRPO improves performance by 6.33\% on 75+ patients and 3.68\% on patients aged 51-75 compared to GRPO.
-In addition, in the Hemorrhage dataset, FairGRPO improves performance by 18.70\% on 51-75 group compared to GRPO.
-In CheXpert, our method also shows superiority for younger individuals (a1, a2), with an improvement of 31.45\% on a1 and 24.32\% on a2.
-These results demonstrate that our method provides consistent enhancements for elderly individuals across most datasets while showing minimal, if any, performance degradation for younger individuals, and in some cases even improvements.
-This indicates that the fairness improvements were not achieved at the expense of the majority group’s performance.
+As shown in Fig.~\ref{fig:per_group_analysis}(b) and App.
+Tab.~\ref{tab:group_scores_raw}, EQPO improves performance for both underrepresented and non-underrepresented groups.
+In CheXpert, EQPO's F1 score is 24.4\% higher for females and 34.4\% higher for males compared to GRPO, with similarly strong gains on the youngest age groups (31.45\% on a1 and 24.32\% on a2).
+In PAD-UFES-20, performance on 75+ patients improves by 6.33\%; in Hemorrhage, performance on the 51--75 group improves by 18.70\%.
+The pattern is consistent across datasets: EQPO delivers gains on elderly subgroups while showing minimal, if any, performance degradation on younger ones, demonstrating that the fairness improvements were not achieved at the expense of majority-group performance.

+\textbf{Ablations.} We further explored the effect of the cluster-count limit, the form of the temperature scaling, and the choice of clustering procedure on EQPO's behavior; full results are in App.~\ref{app:ablations}.
+In summary, we found that EQPO's default settings ($k=10$, sublinear $1/\sqrt{N_g}$ scaling, and reward-based clustering) deliver the best fairness-utility trade-off, while linear scaling triggers training instability and random clustering underperforms reward-based clustering on every fairness metric.